Coolbuddy145/Digital-Behavior-Wellness-Dashboard/README.md

 📍 Over 60% of students reported that social media usage negatively affects their academic performance.

-📍 Social media conflicts were more prevalent among frequent users and showed variation by gender......
+📍 Social media conflicts were more prevalent among frequent users and showed variation by gender.